himeshramjee/Chaiwala-Developer-Space/AI/ollama/README.md

 - **macOS**: The script will use your existing Podman machine if one is already running.
 Podman on macOS can only run one machine at a time.
 - **Linux**: The script works with both apt and dnf-based distributions.

-### Container Architecture
+### Container Networking

-Ollama Vibe uses a simplified containerization approach:
+Ollama Vibe uses a container networking approach designed for reliability:

 - **Automatic Resource Allocation**: Podman machine is configured with optimized CPU and memory settings based on your system
-- **Modern Container Networking**: Uses Podman's built-in DNS resolution for container-to-host communication
+- **Container-to-Host Communication**: Uses Podman's `host.containers.internal` DNS resolution to allow the OpenWebUI container to connect to the Ollama service running on your host
 - **Single Port Mapping**: Maps only the essential port 8080 from the container to the host
 - **Simple Deployment**: Works with existing Podman installations and machines
+- **Gateway IP Detection**: Automatically detects the appropriate gateway IP for container-to-host communication on macOS

 ## Usage